Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/grid.md

 ## Responsive classes

-Bootstrap's grid includes five tiers of predefined classes for building complex responsive layouts.
+VF Design System's grid includes five tiers of predefined classes for building complex responsive layouts.
 Customize the size of your columns on extra small, small, medium, large, or extra large devices however you see fit.

 ### All breakpoints